-In my latest, To Touch the Knight, my heroine, Edith, is a liar.
+In my latest, "A Knight's Prize" my heroine, Edith, is a liar.
 She lies to save herself and her fellow-villagers.
 She makes an illusion in order to survive.
 Does that make her evil?

 To me it does not.
 But heroines in romantic fiction tend to have less leeway than heroes.

 Take a hero who sows his wild oats.
 That is seen as normal, possibly even considerate, as he will then be experienced when making love to the virginal heroine.
 But how many hearts has he broken on the way?

 Take a hero who is driven, obsessed, vengeful.
 'Yum yum!', perhaps, is the response of some romance readers.
 But I wonder what happens when that engine of revenge is spent.
 What then?
 And if the hero is obsessed will he not remain obsessive?
 That energy, once he and the heroine are together, may be diverted into other things.
 He will no longer be a driven lover, but what?